sanctuarycomputer/studio/MANUAL/docs/master/02-how-we-work/06-quality-and-hospitality.md

 It's that magic that has them raving about how easy we were to work with.

 Making that happen is not magic: it's hard work.
-To pull this off, we must check our work at every breakpoint before pushing it up, critique every Pull Request for visual changes and CSS tweaks,, and be dilligent about creating a backlog of `TODO` list items to address before the client sees the site.
+To pull this off, we must check our work at every breakpoint before pushing it up, critique every Pull Request for visual changes and CSS tweaks, and be dilligent about creating a backlog of `TODO` list items to address before the client sees the site.

 [note]
 A client may first open their website on their phone, so it's important that our Mobile version has the same level of polish as desktop!